Skip to main content

 • Native Postgres password roles: Create these using the Lakebase UI or SQL.
 Use any valid role name with password authentication.

 • OAuth roles for Databricks identities: Create these using the databricks_auth extension and SQL.
-Enables other Databricks identities to connect using OAuth tokens.
+Enables Databricks identities (users, service principals, and groups) to connect using OAuth tokens.

 Learn more about authentication methods: Authentication